Our core values are: Nurture, Resilience, Inspiration and Respect, which are at the heart of all we do.

 meets the Prevent Duty in our school as described in the Counter Terrorism and Security Act 2015 to have 'due regard to the need to prevent people from being drawn into terrorism'

-The Designated Lead Professionals for Safeguarding and for Prevent are Mrs Sarah Clayton (Headteacher), Mrs Sarah Brown (Family Support Worker) and Mrs Pippa Holmes (SENDCo and assistant Headteacher)
+The Designated Lead Professionals for Safeguarding and for Prevent are Mrs Sarah Clayton (Headteacher) and Mrs Sarah Brown (Family Support Worker).

 Mrs Audrey Finch is the governor with responsibility for safeguarding and Prevent.